speakercorps/proposals/individual_work/moser_miriam/great_migration.md

 Details:

 Pitch: Many Rails devs are afraid to touch their database, keeping existing database migrations, even when they have gotten out of hand, take too long to run, or don't even create the database properly.
 No one should be afraid of clearing out their old migrations directory.
+I'll go step by step through a migration, and explain how to troubleshoot common problems.